Mounting evidence shows that the foods we eat weigh heavily in the war against cancer.

 Hot tea can be warming in the winter; ice tea offers cool refreshment in the summer.
 So enjoy tea year-round to boost cancer prevention.

-They may not have been your favorite as a kid, but cruciferous vegetables — members of the cabbage family that include kale, turnip greens, cabbage, cauliflower, broccoli, and Brussels sprouts — can help you ward off
+They may not have been your favorite as a kid, but cruciferous vegetables — members of the cabbage family that include kale, turnip greens, cabbage, cauliflower, broccoli, and Brussels sprouts — can help you ward off cancer.

 How They Work